-- 5. Configure the build directory by editing build/x86\64/etc/build.conf.
+- 5. Configure the build directory by editing build/x86_64/etc/build.conf.
 Most importantly, enable the gems source-code repository where the Sculpt scenario resides.
-In addition, the libports, ports, dde\linux and dde\ipxe repository are needed as well.
-Second, change the default configuration of the QEMU\RUN\OPT variable to image/disk instead of image/iso.
+In addition, the libports, ports, dde_linux and dde_ipxe repository are needed as well.
+Second, change the default configuration of the QEMU_RUN_OPT variable to image/disk instead of image/iso.
 This way, the build process will produce a valid disk image with a GPT partition table instead of a legacy ISO image. - 6.
-Create the Sculpt boot image (defined by the run script at repos/gems/run/s-culpt.run)
+Prepare GRUB 2, which is needed for booting from the disk image